The Short Answer

 FAQs

-Most of the above-mentioned VPNs have dedicated Linux apps with an option to connect in the settings automatically.
-However, that depends on the app.
-If your VPN is manually configured, you can get it to run automatically depending on your protocol and using a third-party VPN app.
+Most of the VPNs above have dedicated Linux apps with an option to connect automatically in the settings — though it depends on the app.
+If your VPN is manually configured, you can get it to run automatically on boot using a systemd service, a startup script, or NetworkManager’s auto-connect setting, depending on your protocol.